jpsmoura/Openshift-CI-CD/deployment-scripts/README.md

 # Deploy the application
 1) Overwrites the application secret.
-All the properties under ose-secrets are added to the secret.<br />
+All the properties under ose-secrets are added to the secret.<br/>
 2) Deployment of the application to OpenShift

 ## Run the deployment script